gg3z/line-segment-2d-intx/README.md

 There are a few pre-defined cases, to see them: ls random*.txt Custom cases can be created manually, the format is very simple: each line holds one 2d segment (x1 y1 x2 y2) To run a custom case:
-0.1: save it in the top level directory ('my_custom_case.txt') 0.2: replace the line in current_case.txt with 'my_custom_case.txt' without the quotes Now do steps 2-4 above with your custom case.
+- save it in the top level directory ('my_custom_case.txt')
+- replace the line in current_case.txt with 'my_custom_case.txt' without the quotes
+- do steps 2-4 above with your custom case.

 Notes about the implementation:
 A simple but fairly complete c++ code that returns the number of intersections in the input set within a specified tolerance (default = 1.e-12)